Commercial Debt Collection Statutes for West Virginia

 WEST VIRGINIA

-WEST VIRGINIADefintions
+WEST VIRGINIADefinitions

 The following words and terms shall be construed as follows:

-(a) “Claim” means any obligation for the payment of money due or asserted to be due to another person, firm, corporation or association.
+(a) “Claim” means any obligation for the payment of money due or asserted to be due to another person, firm, corporation, or association.

-which attempts to or does give away or sell to others any system or series of letters or forms for use in the collection of accounts or claims which assert or indicate directly or indirectly that the claims or accounts are being asserted or collected by any person, firm, corporation or association other than the creditor or owner of the claim or account; or (4) directly or indirectly engaged in the business of soliciting, or who holds himself or herself out as engaged in the business of soliciting, debts of any kind owed or due, or asserted to be owed or due, to any solicited person, firm, corporation or association for fee, commission or other compensation.
+(b) “Collection agency” means and includes all persons, firms, corporations, and associations: (1) Directly or indirectly engaged in the business of soliciting from or collecting for others any account, bill, or indebtedness originally due or asserted to be owed or due another and all persons, firms, corporations, and associations directly or indirectly engaged in asserting, enforcing, or prosecuting those claims; (2) which, in attempting to collect or in collecting his or her or its own accounts or claims uses a fictitious name or names other than his or her or its own name; (3) which attempts to or does give away or sell to others any system or series of letters or forms for use in the collection of accounts or claims which assert or indicate directly or indirectly that the claims or accounts are being asserted or collected by any person, firm, corporation or association other than the creditor or owner of the claim or account; or (4) directly or indirectly engaged in the business of soliciting, or who holds himself or herself out as engaged in the business of soliciting, debts of any kind owed or due, or asserted to be owed or due, to any solicited person, firm, corporation, or association for fee, commission, or other compensation.

 W. Va.
 Code Ann. § 47-16-2(b) (West, WESTLAW through End of 2005 Third Ex.
 Sess.).